rwalroth/paws/doc/source/packagedoc_files/paws.core.plugins.EwaldSphere.rst

 EwaldSphere is a class which stores data acquired by EwaldWorkflow.
-EwaldSphere inherits from the PawsPlugin class and relies on the class EwaldArch for storing 2D detector data, and the class SpecFile for storing data acquired by SPEC.
+EwaldSphere inherits from the PawsPlugin class and relies on the class EwaldArch for storing 2D detector data, and the operation LoadSpecFile for storing data acquired by SPEC.

 **Attributes**